There’s something to be said about buying something that’s brand new – and buying your home off-the-plan can be a prime example of this.

 • Construction must start within three months of signing the contract.

 This last one is tricky when you’re talking about buying a property off-the-plan as it’s difficult to control the timing for a development that’s being managed by others.
 So make sure you’re sure about the timing to avoid missing out on the grant.

 There are other requirements – you must be an Australian citizen over 18, plus there are caps on your income as well as the value of your home/land.

 The NSW Government is working to put HomeBuilder in place for local residents.
 Read more about HomeBuilder.

-As you can see, the rules are extensive and complicated.
+As you can see, the rules for being off the plan are extensive and complicated.
 Make things easier on yourself by engaging CM Law to give you solid advice for the home you desire.